marin-stefan/Python-Bootcamp/README.md

-# Python-Bootcamp
+# Python-Fundamentals course at BIT Academy 2020
-Simple functions and tasks from my boot camp courses
+Simple functions and tasks from my courses.